MateuszKubuszok/GameTheoryTools/README.md

 To build project using Clang you might try run builder like this: `CXX="scan-build clang++" scons`.
 As of now some files would not compile with Clang (*1:3.0-6.2*), but that might change in the future.
 Obviously it would require Clang installed.

+To make executables (`gtl_program`) statically linked run SCons with argument `static=1`.
+Note, that this would require having installed static versions of all required libraries.

 ## Running tests